ANIVRA/CortanaConferenceRoom/README.md

 1. If you download the ZIP, be sure to unzip the entire archive.
 2. Start Microsoft Visual Studio 2015 and select **File** \> **Open** \> **Project/Solution**.
-3. Starting in the folder where you unzipped the samples, go to the subfolder, then Double-click the Visual Studio 2015 Solution (.sln) file.
+3. Starting in the folder where you unzipped the samples, go to the subfolder "cs", then Double-click the Visual Studio 2015 Solution (.sln) file.
 4. Press Ctrl+Shift+B, or select **Build** \> **Build Solution**.

 ## Run the sample